 And sets you gently back into the loving arms of Mother Earth.”

-Unfortunately this years festivities was dampened a little by the winds and rain and the launch was cancelled.
+Unfortunately, this year’s festivities were dampened a little by the winds and rain and the launch was canceled.
 So didn’t really get some captures of the floating hot air balloons but we still got to enjoy the balloon glow Friday evening!
-And on Saturday morning the launch fields were opened up for the guest to come visit with pilots, get an upclose look at the baskets, engines and balloons and even collect some hot air balloon trading cards.
+And on Saturday morning the launch fields were opened up for the guest to come to visit with pilots, get an up-close look at the baskets, engines, and balloons and even collect some hot air balloon trading cards.

-Click here for some great information about the Plano Balloon festival and history of Ballooning.
+See here for additional information about the Plano Balloon Festival, schedule for the year’s festivities and the history of Ballooning.

 Soaring about the Savannah in a Hot air balloon Safari in Serengeti

 6 Hot Air Balloon Experiences